“Damn James! He has stayed away for five years, why did he have to hurry back now and ruin everything?”

 “Of course you have,” she said.
 Daringly, she returned the pressure of his fingers.

-“I am glad,” he said, looking relieved.
-“For I hope and trust that this is only the beginning.”
+“I am glad.”
+He looked relieved.
+“For I hope this is only the beginning.”

-She stiffened.
-She could practically hear the voice of Hannah, the cook and housekeeper at the Vicarage, warning her not to permit such a familiarity.
-But Hannah hated men, so it was no wonder that she mistrusted Darcy, even though his behavior had always been perfectly gentlemanly.
+Her put an arm around her and pulled her close.
+Nell could practically hear the voice of Hannah, the cook and housekeeper at the Vicarage, warning her not to permit such a familiarity.
+But Hannah hated men, so it was no wonder that she mistrusted Darcy.

 She opened them again as Darcy suddenly cursed and sprang to his feet.
-In shock and disappointment, she followed the direction of his gaze, and saw a tall gentleman in a scarlet uniform advancing purposefully towards them across the bridge.
+She followed the direction of his gaze and saw a tall, broad-shouldered gentleman in a scarlet uniform advancing purposefully towards them across the bridge.
 His uniform, as well as his unmistakable resemblance to his brother, warned her that she was about to meet Lord Langdon.

 Portrait by Oakdale Images